3D and 4D World Modeling: A Survey: Preliminaries

 To systematically analyze 3D/4D world models, we first introduce the fundamental scene representations that serve as inputs, outputs, or intermediate states in generation and prediction.
 These representations differ in how they capture spatial geometry, temporal dynamics, and semantic context.

 \textbf{Video Streams.} A video is denoted as $\mathbf{x}_v \in \mathbb{R}^{T\times H\times W\times C}$, where $T$ is the number of frames, and $H$, $W$, $C$ are the frame height, width, and channels.
-Unlike conventional 2D videos, 3D/4D modeling emphasizes \textit{geometric coherence} and \textit{temporal consistency} to ensure physically plausible simulations and accurate forecasting \cite{wang2024drivedreamer,zhang2025epona,hu2023gaia-1}.
+Unlike conventional 2D videos, 3D/4D modeling emphasizes \emph{geometric coherence} and \emph{temporal consistency} to ensure physically plausible simulations and accurate forecasting \cite{wang2024drivedreamer,zhang2025epona,hu2023gaia-1}.

 \textbf{Occupancy Grids.} A static occupancy grid is represented as $\mathbf{x}_o \in \{0,1\}^{X\times Y\times Z}$, where each voxel indicates whether a location is occupied \cite{mescheder2019occupancy,peng2020convolutional}.
 Sequential occupancy grids $\mathbf{x}_o^t \in \{0,1\}^{T \times X\times Y\times Z}$ extend this into 4D, capturing scene evolution over time.
 Such voxelized geometry enforces spatial constraints, making them well-suited for physics-consistent scene generation.
+We emphasize that occupancy plays \emph{two distinct roles} in this survey: here it is a primary generation or forecasting \emph{target} (a full-resolution input/output representation), whereas in Sec.~\ref{sec:definition_world_modeling_in_3d_and_4d} an occupancy volume may instead serve as a geometric \emph{conditioning} signal $\mathcal{C}_{\mathrm{geo}}$ that constrains the synthesis of another target modality rather than being the output itself.

 \textbf{LiDAR Point Clouds.} A LiDAR-acquired scan is expressed as $\mathbf{x}_{l} = \{(x_i,y_i,z_i)\}_{i=1}^{N}$, where $(x_i,y_i,z_i)$ are the Cartesian coordinates in 3D space \cite{qi2017pointnet}.
 Sequential LiDAR $\mathbf{x}_{l}^{t} = \{(x_i,y_i,z_i,t_i)\}_{i=1}^{N_t}$ further records the timestamp $t_i$, enabling precise modeling of motion and interactions \cite{khurana2023point,xu2024superflow}.
 Unlike RGB images, LiDAR captures geometry directly and remains robust to texture, lighting, or weather variations \cite{kong2023robo3d,li2024place3d}.